 So, if you’re having a disagreement with someone, how do you mindfully steer that disagreement in a more constructive direction?

 Mindfulness allows you to bring yourself out of a reactive or emotional state.
 Use mindfulness to return yourself to emotional equilibrium.
-As you become less reactive, they will as well.
+As you become less reactive, others will also.
 Once the heated emotions start to diffuse, you can focus your attention on the content of the issue, with a foundation of shared values.